-Tuition leading to the degree of Doctor of Philosophy is offered in selected areas in Anthropology, Atomic and Molecular Physics, Biochemistry, Biology, Chemistry, Cognitive and Behavioural Ecology, Computer Science, Condensed Matter Physics, Earth Sciences (Geology), Earth Sciences (Geophysics), Education, Engineering, English Language and Literature, Ethnomusicology, Experimental Psychology, Folklore, Food Science, Geography, History, Linguistics, Management, Marine Biology, Mathematics, Medicine, Pharmacy, Physical Oceanography, Social Work, Sociology, and Statistics.
+Tuition leading to the Degree of Doctor of Philosophy (Ph.D.) is offered in selected areas in Anthropology, Archaeology, Atomic and Molecular Physics, Biochemistry, Biology, Chemistry, Cognitive and Behavioural Ecology, Computer Science, Condensed Matter Physics, Earth Sciences (Geology), Earth Sciences (Geophysics), Education, Engineering, English Language and Literature, Ethnomusicology, Experimental Psychology, Folklore, Food Science, Geography, History, Interdisciplinary, Linguistics, Management, Marine Biology, Mathematics, Medicine, Pharmacy, Physical Oceanography, Social Work, Sociology, Statistics and Theoretical Physics.

 Professor and Head of the Department

-The Ph.D. in Anthropology is offered in a) prehistoric and historic archaeology of Northeastern North America and the Arctic and b) historical anthropology and ethnography of Newfoundland and Labrador, and Western Europe.
+The Ph.D. in Archaeology is offered in prehistoric and historic archaeology of Northeastern North America and the Arctic.
+The Ph.D. in Anthropology is offered in historical anthropology and ethnography of Newfoundland and Labrador, and Western Europe.

 Residency: the Department requires a minimum residency of two years for Ph.D. students.